Government has decided that your local district or borough council must provide a separate food waste collection every week.

 - let you know when your new food waste collections will start

 - not collect food and garden waste together.
-If you currently put your food scraps in your garden waste bin you will need to switch to using your new caddy.
+If you currently put your food scraps in your garden waste bin you will need to switch to using your new caddy, when your district and Borough advises you to.

 We’re responsible for treating your waste after it is collected by the district and borough councils.